Another “Useless” Meeting? Maximize your Team ROI and Create Group Genius Sessions

 Meetings Need a Specific Strategy and Goal

 Advocates may suggest meetings are important to have because things get lost or can’t effectively be communicated through a screened device.
 It takes face-to-face conditions to read body language, build relationships and establish rapport.
 As a concession to eliminating meetings to save staff time, the strategy is to use meetings sparingly and keep them under control with hard start and stop times.
-While this approach appears viable, these types of meetings usually turn out being counterproductive because the accelerated pace does not feel natural and makes people feel uncomfortable.
-Rushing meetings cause anxiety and defeats the tangential benefits of face-to-face interactions.
+While this approach appears viable, these types of meetings usually turn out to be counterproductive because the accelerated pace does not feel natural and makes people feel uncomfortable.
+Rushing meetings cause anxiety and defeat the tangential benefits of face-to-face interactions.

-When you remove essentials such as substantial time or the “right” people from a meeting, you not only reduce its effectiveness, but take a chance that the results from this truncated gathering will do more harm than good.
+When you remove essentials such as substantial time or the “right” people from a meeting, you not only reduce its effectiveness but take a chance that the results from this truncated gathering will do more harm than good.
 Rushed meetings lack flow and lead to misunderstandings.
 Leaving out essential team members means decreasing the effectiveness of the meeting, causing delays and a need to add even more meetings to the calendar to get everyone on the same page.
-There needs to be a specific strategy to each meeting put on the calendar, with the necessary people involved, the goals spelled out and the proper time allotted to draw the most skill and creativity from those present.
+There needs to be a specific strategy to each meeting put on the calendar, with the necessary people involved, the goals spelled out, and the proper time allotted to draw the most skill and creativity from those present.
 A meeting without an intended outcome is just a discussion, which doesn’t require face-to-face interaction since it has no scaleable ROI.

 Enhancing Meeting ROI

 Meetings are understandably very expensive due to the cost of each attendee’s time.
 For example, if three people from an agency meet for one hour, the client is billed for three hours of time.
 When meetings conclude without producing a value, the result is wasted time that could have been used to generate a positive outcome elsewhere.
-However, if the result of a meeting cleared or avoided potential confusion; made a correction that would otherwise have been overlooked; created new insights that helped lead to some future saving; or advanced the project in quantum leaps, the meeting was a great investment.
+However, if the result of a meeting cleared or avoided potential confusion; made a correction that would otherwise have been overlooked; created new insights that helped lead to some future savings, or advanced the project in quantum leaps, the meeting was a great investment.

-For clients to receive the most value from the time their agency bills out, meetings should be held for the purposes of clarifying what could not be eliminated through remote communication; explaining or addressing sensitive, complex or involved problems; brainstorming or collaborating on something new that depends on group dynamics for success; or conducting research, such as the case with ethnography, observing a sequence of events.
+For clients to receive the most value from the time their agency bills out, meetings should be held for the purposes of clarifying what could not be eliminated through remote communication; explaining or addressing sensitive, complex, or involved problems; brainstorming or collaborating on something new that depends on group dynamics for success; or conducting research, such as the case with ethnography, observing a sequence of events.